Syracuse–UConn rivalry: Post Big East

 In November 2015, after the teams met in the Bahamas, both Kevin Ollie and Jim Boeheim expressed interest in renewing the rivalry.
 Boeheim said, "It was like an NCAA game early in the year, It's a tremendous atmosphere.
 A tremendous game.
 It really was.
 I think there's a reasonable likelihood that we will play Connecticut again someday soon."
 Ollie said, "It's something that we're definitely looking at, It would be a great thing.
 It's a great rivalry."

-UConn and Syracuse met at the Jimmy V Classic on December 5, 2017.
+UConn and Syracuse met at the Jimmy V Classic on December 5, 2017 with Syracuse winning 72–63.
+A year later the teams would meet in the Empire Classic, with UConn winning 83–76.
+Currently there are no games scheduled between the two schools.